 In other words, are there any print publications out there that still cater to your niche subject matter?
 One example of this is Horror movies.
 (They still have Fangoria…)

-How to grow your audience, tip 2 – Leverage Your Cast and Crew
+Tip 2 – Leverage Your Cast and Crew

 If you don’t have a great Twitter following, Facebook following or a mailing list – then you need to cast people who do.